saxojeblin/Robotic-Arm/README.md

 the motors for optimal performance.

 ### Software Work
-- The program, which is in 'RoboticArmProject.ino', controls the arm to complete a cycle of picking up an object and dropping it in a different location.
+- The program, which is in Robotic-Arm/ObjectMovement.ino , controls the arm to complete a cycle of picking up an object and dropping it in a different location.
 More information can be found with in the file throughout the comments.